doergestim/bnb_competitive_labs/Packet_Capture_Labs/Packet_Fragmentation/fragroute_lab.md

 12. Sort by **Time** and confirm all 7 arrive within about 6 ms - a burst rate that is a strong detection indicator.

-13. Select all 7 packets (Shift+click).
-In the **Status Bar** observe the total bytes.
-The duplicate means two fragments compete for bytes 16–23 of the reassembled datagram; the outcome depends on the OS reassembly policy.

 ---

 ## Part 5 - IDS/Firewall Evasion Mechanics